sillycowvalley/TTLSim/Documentation/Thumby/Thumby_ISA.md

 - Flags N Z C V. Consumed only by conditional branches and the carry-in of ADC/SBC;
   no predication.
-- Control: fixed short sequencer — FETCH → EXECUTE, with a MEM state appended for memory access: class `10`, and the class `01` PC-relative literal load.
+- Control: fixed short sequencer — FETCH → EXECUTE, with a MEM state appended for memory access (class `10`, and the class `01` PC-relative literal load) and an INT state for interrupt entry.
 No microcode.
-- Reset: PC = 0; registers and flags power up undefined — startup code must establish them.
+- Reset: PC = 0x0000 (the PC counters' asynchronous clear); registers and flags power up undefined — the reset stub must establish them.
+- Interrupts: single level, one IRQ line, sampled at instruction boundaries.
+  Return PC and flags are saved in dedicated shadow hardware, not the register file — no register is sacrificed to interrupt linkage (see Interrupts).

 ## Datapath shape